5 Pivotal Steps to Boost Stakeholder Engagement for Your Project

 2. Define Your Stakeholder’s Needs

-Buying a new vehicle is a lot like a project, on a personal level.
+For our vehicle purchase project we’ve been covering in a few of our articles, buying a new vehicle is a lot like a project, just on a personal level.
 It is not something you do on a regular basis, and it involves help from friends or trusted advisors, a time frame to get it accomplished, and of course, a budget.

 Your friends and trusted advisors are your stakeholders.
 They have a stake in the success of your vehicle purchase.
 But you need to clarify things for your stakeholders by definitively outlining how they are involved and engaged in your project.